Contents

 votingThreshold | Full weighted vote math.
 Each provider's endorsement is multiplied by its weight before comparing against the configured threshold. |

-The practical consequence: if you are not running votingThreshold, the only weight that changes output is 0.
+The practical consequence: if you're not running votingThreshold, the only weight that changes output is 0.
 Everything above 0 is equivalent.
-This is a feature, not a bug — most reviews benefit from the moderator reading arguments rather than counting weighted votes.
+That's a feature, not a bug — most reviews benefit from the moderator reading arguments rather than counting weighted votes.
 Weighting is the tool for the case where you have a strong, quantifiable prior about how to break ties.

 Three practical strategies